-Our camera has 3 X 2/3" CCDs thus providing optimum resolution, colour and signal to noise.
+Our transfer facility utilizes a broadcast high definition widescreen studio camera thus ensuring optimum resolution, colour and signal to noise.

 There are quite a few facilities offering a professional telecine transfer service using a camera or scanner with a single chip (CCD), this in no way will match the quality of a 3 chip CCD studio camera with remote adjustment for luminance, pedestal and colour correction.

 This where our process delivers a result that is faithful to the original film, unlike other processes including "frame by Frame" that relies on computer software to compensate for discrepancies in exposure and colour variations after the film is transferred.
 It is imperative for luminance settings to be adjusted in REAL TIME as the film runs through the gate, with manual control over colour gain and black level, otherwise you are left with scenes that are either under exposed or over exposed.